bildr-org/ADXL345/README.md

 # ADXL345
 Arduino code for the ADXL345 accelerometer

+For complete hookup and tutorial see bildr.org: http://bildr.org/2011/03/adxl345-arduino/

 The code is provided under the MIT license please use, edit, change, and share.